Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Are there any dangers in Bhakti or Jnana Yoga?
 Bhagavad Gita (Philosophy)

-Introduction to Bhakti (Devotion) by Swami Vivekananda (Yoga Philosophy)
+Introduction to Bhakti (Devotion) by Swami Vivekananda (Philosophy of Yoga)

 Introduction to Bhakti (Devotion) by Swami Vivekananda, Bhagavad Gita Course